Appearance

 | Dozzle | 32 MB |

-During blue/green deploy both sets run briefly: ~4.4 GB.
+During blue/green deploy both app sets run briefly: ~6.1 GB on the 8 GB host.

 Initial Server Setup